davidwrede/chef-web-docs-1/includes_resources/includes_resource_machine_attributes.rst

    The path to a public key.

 ``raw_json``
-   The machine as |json| data.
+   The machine as JSON data.
 For example:

    .. code-block:: javascript